lm2612/emulator/README.md

 ## Authors
 All code was written by Laura Mansfield, during PhD at University of Reading with collaborators at Imperial College London.
-Please contact me with any questions: lauraman@stanford.edu
+Please create an issue for any questions.